dilloncarney/Automation/README.md

 ***About***:

-This automation framework is made up of the following: java selenium
+This automation framework is made up of the following:
+- java
+- selenium
-TestNG
+- TestNG
-Cucumber
+- Cucumber
-Maven
+- Maven

+***How to run TestNG tests from terminal/cmd line***:
+-  mvn clean test -Dsuite=<test_suite>

-***How to run TestNG tests***: mvn clean test -Dsuite=<test_suite>
+***How to debug TestNG tests***:

-To debug, run with -X:
- mvn clean test -Dsuite=<test_suite> -X
+- mvn clean test -Dsuite=<test_suite> -X

-To run inside the Eclipse IDE
+***How to run TestNG tests inside Eclipse IDE***:
- right click on the TestNG xml, and click Run As -> TestNG suite
+- right click on the TestNG xml, and click Run As -> TestNG suite

-***How to run Cucumber tests***:
+***How to run Cucumber tests inside Eclipse IDE***:
- Navigate to test.java.com.cucumber.tests.shopping.CucumberRunner
+- Navigate to test.java.com.cucumber.tests.shopping.CucumberRunner
- In the Eclipse IDE -> right click -> run as -> JUnit Test
+- In the Eclipse IDE -> right click -> run as -> JUnit Test

-***For more info***
+***Misc.***
-Please see our Namely Automation wiki for additional documentation: www. ... .com
+- Please see our Namely Automation wiki for additional documentation:
+ - - www. ... .com

-Please create a new QAA ticket for any requests or issues:
+- Please create a new QAA ticket for any requests or issues:

-www. .... .com
+ - - www. .... .com

-Please see our Namely Automation HipChat/Slack chat room:
+- Please see our Namely Automation HipChat/Slack chat room:
-QA-Automation
+ -- QA-Automation